SAP-samples/cloud-cap-samples/samples.md

 ## [@capire/suppliers](suppliers)

-- Shows how to integrate remote services, in this case the BusinessPartner service from S/4.
+- Shows how to integrate remote services, in this case the BusinessPartner service from SAP S/4HANA.
-- Extending [@capire/bookshop](bookshop) with suppliers from S/4
+- Extending [@capire/bookshop](bookshop) with suppliers from SAP S/4HANA
 - Providing that as a pre-built integration & extension package
 - Used in [@capire/fiori](fiori)